 Will it affect your baby’s ability to speak or delay his speech?

 Research seems to suggest that it stimulates babies to learn how to speak.
-The same language part of your baby’s brain is activated when they use sign language and spoken language, which indicates that it’s like the same experience for your baby.
 You will also never use sign language without talking to your baby, so he will benefit from hearing speech and learning the sign.